ElaineArchbold/DataCentricProject/README.md

 12. Jinja
 13. Google Fonts
 14. Font Awesome
+15. EmailJS

 ## Testing
 LINKS – I have tested all links.
-The Instagram, YouTube and Facebook links in the footer go the relevany acccounts.
-The email link goes to a general GMAIL link.
+The Instagram, YouTube and Facebook links in the footer go the relevant accounts.
+I have set up EmailJS for the email link in the footer.

 I used Google Developer Tools to check the responsiveness of the site.
-The Navbar and footer are responsive and reduce on smaller screens.
+The navbar and footer are responsive and reduce on smaller screens.
 I have used media queries throughout to allow for better UX on mobile devices.

 The site had been tested on Chrome, Firefox and Safari.